jasonl99/card_game/README.md

 ![hand](./screenshots/cg3.png)

-With one click, the image has changed, the number of cards remaining has decreased from 47 to 46, and a new chat message has been entered that shows I picked the 9 of Diamons.
+With one click, the image has changed, the number of cards remaining has decreased from 47 to 46, and a new chat message has been entered that shows I picked the 9 of Diamonds.

+Ok, sure, that's interesting.
+There could be some ugly javascript doing some smoke-and-mirrors that make things _look_ interesting.
+But how is this different?

+Let's try something a little more impressive, and add an animated gif while we're at it.

+We're going to have Firefox on the left, Chrome on the right, both going to the same game named `twoplayers`.
+Both browsers have the development console open so you can see the updates as they happen.

+Notice that each click on a card updates the card for both players, across different browsers, and it does it about as close to real time as you can get.
+Notice, too, that the chat window updates with the card drawn by each user, and the Cards Remaining In Deck update as well.

+![animation][./screenshots/demo.gif]